stormpath/stormpath-dotnet-owin-middleware/README.md

 [Stormpath](https://stormpath.com) is a User Management API that reduces development time with instant-on, scalable user infrastructure.
 Stormpath's intuitive API and expert support make it easy for developers to authenticate, manage and secure users and roles in any application.

-> :bulb: **ASP.NET Core?
-Even easier!**
+## Prebuilt Packages

+### ASP.NET Core?
+Easy!
-> If you are building an application with ASP.NET Core 1.0, head over and grab the [Stormpath ASP.NET Core integration](TODO) package instead, which includes this library and conveniently plugs right into the ASP.NET Core pipeline.
+If you are building an application with ASP.NET Core 1.0, head over and grab the [Stormpath ASP.NET Core integration](https://github.com/stormpath/stormpath-aspnetcore) package instead, which includes this library and conveniently plugs right into the ASP.NET Core pipeline.

+### Other Frameworks

-We're working on support for [ASP.NET 4.x](TODO) and [Nancy](TODO) right now.
+We're working on support for [ASP.NET 4.x](https://github.com/stormpath/stormpath-dotnet-owin-middleware/issues/4) and [Nancy](https://github.com/stormpath/stormpath-dotnet-owin-middleware/issues/5) right now.
 If you'd like to be notified when those packages are released, subscribe to the linked issues or send an email to support@stormpath.com.
 In the meantime, follow the guide below, which covers adding this middleware to any OWIN-compatible pipeline.

 ## Getting Started

-> :note: This example will demonstrate how to set up a web server using [Nowin](https://github.com/Bobris/Nowin), but the concepts apply to any OWIN-compatible pipeline.
+This example will demonstrate how to set up a web server using [Nowin](https://github.com/Bobris/Nowin), but the concepts apply to any OWIN-compatible pipeline.

 1. **[Sign up](https://api.stormpath.com/register) for Stormpath**